nubomedia/developer-guidelines/docs/paas/paas-introduction.md

 - Create a Git repository (private or public) and put inside your code plus Dockerfile

 - Deploy the application on the PaaS-manager with the same procedure, if something on your Dockerfile is wrong the build will fail.
+We suggest you to try building/running the dockerfile on your local docker environment first.

-Maven and JDK 8 is already in the base-image so you don't need to install anything.
+Maven and JDK 8 are already installed in the base-image (named: nubomedia/apps-baseimage:src) so you don't need to install anything.

 An example of this kind of deployment can be found [here](https://github.com/fhg-fokus-nubomedia/nubomedia-source-build-example)).
 In addition, the tutorials described in this documentation follow also this approach: [magic-mirror](../tutorial/nubomedia-magic-mirror.md), [repository](../tutorial/nubomedia-repository.md), [room](../tutorial/nubomedia-room.md).

 # Building from Jar

-To build an application from the jar (an example can be found [here](https://github.com/acheambe/nubomedia-app)) the following steps are necessary:
+To build an application using binaries (an example can be found [here](https://github.com/fhg-fokus-nubomedia/nubomedia-magic-mirror-jar)) the following steps are necessary:

-- In order to deploy a NUBOMEDIA application use NUBOMEDIA APIs to create an application (JAR file)

 - Create a Dockerfile that describes the way of running the application in the platform